yonekurayuuki/gitbook-plugin-table-cell-merge/README.md

 # Merge Cells in the Tables for Markdown Syntax
 This is a GitBook plug-in for extending markdown table syntax.
-You can enable it to merge cells in tables with this plugin.
+You can enable it to merge cells in tables with this plug-in.

 ## How to install
 Add this plug-in to your `book.json` configuration: